dumganhar/engine-native/cocos/scripting/js-bindings/docs/JSB2.0-learning-en.md

             se->clearException();

             // The mapping of native object & se::Object was cleared in above code.
-            // So the private data (native object) may be a different object associated with other se::Object. seObj->clearPrivateData();
+            // The private data (native object) may be a different object associated with other se::Object.
+            // Therefore, don't clear the mapping again. seObj->clearPrivateData(false);
             seObj->unroot();
             seObj->decRef();
         };